cyrillbolliger/imagery/docs/sso.md

 The idea behind the approval field is, that anyone can register, but not everyone should be granted access.

+#### In Detail
+1. Any admin with the activation link can edit the user (if an admin opens the activation link, the `GrantUserAccessForActivation` middleware enters the admin to the user's `activatable_by` field).
+1. As soon as the user is activated by an admin, and the admin sets the `managed_by` property of the user to a group the admin can manage, the user's `activatable_by` field is cleared, so the admin does not retain access to the user for ever.
+The admin may however always regain access if he uses the activation link (see step 1).

 ## Quirks
 We've made the following price-value tradeoffs, that must be known.